vmix-woolf/colibri-team-project/README.md

 `sort <#tag>`
 #### ai
-тут секция по предсказанию комманд
+the is will be section on command's prompt

-`exit`, `quit`, `close`- выход из программы с пожеланием счстливой дороги!
+`exit`, `quit`, `close`- exit program and good luck wishes!